-- (a) The condition of an injured, overworked, tormented, tortured, abandoned, poisoned or mutilated animal, or animal deprived of necessary sustenance, necessary medical attention, proper shelter or protection from the weather or humanely clean conditions will be substantially impaired or worsened; - (b) The animal's life will be jeopardized; or - (c) A great degree of medical attention will be necessary to restore the animal to a normal, healthy condition; - (6) There is a clear danger that if the owner or the owner's agent is notified in advance of the issuance of the order of court, as provided in subsection 3, the owner or the owner's agent may remove the animal from the State, conceal it or otherwise make it unavailable; - (7) There is immediate danger that the owner or the owner's agent will kill or injure the animal; or - (8) An animal is being or has been injured, overworked, tormented, tortured, abandoned, poisoned, mutilated, or deprived of necessary sustenance, necessary medical attention, proper shelter or protection from the weather or humanely clean conditions and, unless an ex parte order issues allowing the applicant to take possession of the animal, the animal will die, its condition will be substantially impaired or worsened or medical attention will be necessary to restore the animal to a normal, healthy condition. - B. This subsection does not apply to animals currently being well cared for when euthanasia is necessary due to old age or to a person's conduct designed to control or eliminate rodents, ants or other common pests. - C. On 2 days' notice or such shorter period as the court may prescribe, the applicant who obtained the ex parte order or the owner whose animal has been possessed pursuant to an ex parte order may appear in the District Court or Superior Court and move the dissolution or modification of the ex parte order.
+- injure the animal; or - (4) An animal is being or has been injured, overworked, tormented, tortured, abandoned, poisoned, mutilated, or deprived of necessary sustenance, necessary medical attention, proper shelter or protection from the weather or humanely clean conditions and, unless an ex parte order issues allowing the applicant to take possession of the animal, the animal will die, its condition will be substantially impaired or worsened or medical attention will be necessary to restore the animal to a normal, healthy condition. - B. This subsection does not apply to animals currently being well cared for when euthanasia is necessary due to old age or to a person's conduct designed to control or eliminate rodents, ants or other common pests. - C. On 2 days' notice or such shorter period as the court may prescribe, the applicant who obtained the ex parte order or the owner whose animal has been possessed pursuant to an ex parte order may appear in the District Court or Superior Court and move the dissolution or modification of the ex parte order.
 The court shall hear and determine the motion, and the hearing may be advanced on the docket and receive priority over other cases when the court determines that the interests of justice so require.
 The moving party shall submit an affidavit setting forth specific facts to substantiate such findings as would serve to modify or dissolve the order.
-The opposing party shall have the burden of presenting evidence to substantiate the original findings. - Seizure for observation and examination.
-Seizure of animals for observation and examination is as follows. - A. Whenever a humane agent, a state veterinarian or a person authorized to make arrests has reason to believe that an animal may be disabled, diseased, dehydrated or malnourished, humane agent, state veterinarian or person shall apply to the District Court or Superior Court for authorization to take possession
+The opposing party shall have the burden of presenting evidence to substantiate the original findings. - 5.
+Seizure for observation and examination.
+Seizure of animals for observation and examination is as follows. - A. Whenever a humane agent, a state veterinarian or a person authorized to make arrests has reason to believe that an animal may be disabled, diseased, dehydrated or malnourished, humane agent, state veterinarian or person shall apply to the District Court or Superior Court for authorization to take possession of the animal and turn it over to the applicant or other suitable person for examination and observation for a 30-day period.
+At the end of 30 days, the court must receive a report from the person in possession of the animal and either dissolve the possession order or set the matter for hearing within 31 days under subsection 3. - B. If the owner is known, the owner must be advised of the time and place of hearing and asked to show cause why the animal should not be seized permanently or disposed of humanely. - C. If the court finds at the hearing that the animal is disabled, diseased, dehydrated or malnourished, the court shall: - (1) Declare the animal forfeited and order its sale, adoption or donation; or - (2) Order the animal to be disposed of humanely if, given reasonable time and care, the animal's recovery is doubtful. - 5-A. Seizure by state humane agent or state veterinarian without court order.
+A humane agent, state veterinarian or person authorized to make arrests who has reasonable cause to believe that a violation of section 1031 or 1032 has taken place or is taking place may take possession of and retain the cruelly treated animal.
+Upon taking possession of an animal under this section, the humane agent or the state veterinarian shall present the owner with a notice that:

-- of the animal and turn it over to the applicant or other suitable person for examination and observation for a 30-day period.
-At the end of 30 days, the court must receive a report from the person in possession of the animal and either dissolve the possession order or set the matter for hearing within 30 days. - B. If the owner is known, the owner must be advised of the time and place of hearing and asked to show cause why the animal should not be seized permanently or disposed of humanely. - C. If the court finds at the hearing that the animal is disabled, diseased, dehydrated or malnourished, the court shall: - (3) Declare the animal forfeited and order its sale, adoption or donation; or - (4) Order the animal to be disposed of humanely if, given reasonable time and care, the animal's recovery is doubtful. - 5-A. Seizure by state humane agent or state veterinarian without court order.
-A state humane agent or a state veterinarian who has reasonable cause to believe that a violation of section 1031 or 1032 has taken place or is taking place may take possession of and retain the cruelly treated animal.
-Upon taking possession of an animal under this section, the humane agent or the state veterinarian shall present the owner with a notice that: - A. States the reason for seizure; - B. Gives the name, address and phone number of the humane agent or the state veterinarian to contact for information regarding the animal; and - C. Advises the owner of the ensuing court procedure.
+- A. States the reason for seizure; - B. Gives the name, address and phone number of the humane agent, the state veterinarian or the person authorized to make arrests to contact for information regarding the animal; and - C. Advises the owner of the ensuing court procedure.